7Block Labs

 1) Execution environment and chain strategy

-• SuperRare runs on Ethereum mainnet with open‑source ERC‑721 contracts; every transaction is on‑chain and non‑custodial—prioritizing provenance and security over multichain reach. (docs.superrare.com)
+• SuperRare runs on the Ethereum mainnet using open-source ERC-721 contracts.
+Every transaction is recorded on-chain and non-custodial, so they really focus on provenance and security over having multichain capabilities. (docs.superrare.com)

 2) Order books and liquidity plumbing

-• The Rarible Order data model normalizes orders (id, maker/taker, make/take assets, platform enum) so you can ingest, filter, and execute uniformly across chains and platforms. (docs.rarible.org)
+• The Rarible Order data model is pretty handy because it standardizes orders (think: id, maker/taker, make/take assets, platform enum).
+This means you can easily ingest, filter, and execute orders consistently, no matter which chains or platforms you’re using. (docs.rarible.org)

 3) Royalties: standards vs enforcement